KaioHSG/photogimp-windows/README.md

 ## Credits

-This is a fork of [PhotoGIMP](https://github.com/Diolinux/PhotoGIMP) by [Diolinux](https://github.com/Diolinux).
+All the installed content is provided by the [PhotoGIMP](https://github.com/Diolinux/PhotoGIMP) repository.
 I just made a simple installer for Windows.